Free Dev Day — June 25 — Virtual

 Today, with the ever-increasing availability and volume of data from many types of sources such as IoT, mobile devices, and weblogs, there is a growing need, and yes, demand, to go from batch load processes to streaming continuous real-time (RT) data.
 Businesses change at a rapid rate, becoming more competitive all the time.
 Those that can harness the value of their data faster to drive better decision making and better business outcomes will prevail.

 One of the benefits of using the Data Vault system is that it was designed from inception not only to accept data loaded using traditional batch mode (which was the prevailing mode in the early 2000s when Dan Linstedt introduced Data Vault) but also to easily accept data loading continuously in real or near-realtime (NRT).
 In the early 2000s, that was a nice-to-have aspect of the approach and meant the methodology was effectively future-proofed from that perspective.
-Still, few database systems had the capacity to support that kind of requirement.
+Still, few relational database management systems had the ability to support that kind of requirement.
 Today, RT or at least NRT loading is almost becoming a mandatory requirement for modern data platforms.
 Granted, not all loads or use cases need to be NRT, but most forward-thinking organizations need to onboard data for analytics in an NRT manner.

 Those who have been using the Data Vault approach don’t need to change much other than figure out how to engineer their data pipeline to serve up data to the Data Vault in NRT.
 The data models don’t need to change; the reporting views don’t need to change; even the loading patterns don’t need to change.
 For those that aren’t using Data Vault already, if they have real-time loading requirements, this architecture and method might be worth considering.